TITLE International Budget and Financial Manager

 MAJOR ADMINISTRATOR Vice President for Research and Economic Development

-The International Budget and Financial Manager designs and maintains financial controls and financial recordkeeping policies and procedures to ensure accurate financial accounting and budgetary oversight for International Programs, including the LNU-MSU Branch campus, Study Away, English Language Institute, and other international program locations.
+The International Budget and Financial Manager designs and maintains financial controls and financial recordkeeping policies and procedures to ensure accurate financial accounting and budgetary oversight for International Programs, including the LNU-MSU Branch campus, Study Away, English Language Institute (including ELI Special Programs and ELI Teacher Training), Foreign Language Institute, International Leadership and Training Center, and Sponsored Students Program.

 MINIMUM ACCEPTABLE QUALIFICATIONS